Printer-box/PrusaBox-V1/print-plate/readme.md

-Here ready to prit STL.
+Here ready to print STL.